 Friday the 13th and Pop Evil.
 Coincidence?
 Maybe, but I wasn’t feeling unlucky at all.
-I scheduled to photography and review their show on January 13th down at the House of Blues Orlando.
+I was scheduled to photograph and review their show on January 13th down at the House of Blues Orlando.
 I’ve been here so often over the past few months that I have my checklist before I walk out the door done hours before.
 The hardest part for me is the drive and the traffic.
 House of Blues Orlando sits on Disney property, so there is always traffic.
 Throw in a few accidents on I-4 and my 50 minute drive can easily turn into 90 minutes.
 That wasn’t the case that evening.

 I arrived around 7 PM to pick up my photo credentials.
 The woman at the box office even recognized me because I’ve been there so much.
 As I was finishing signing for my credentials, my friend and fellow photographer, Jennifer also arrived to pick up her credentials.
 When we were both set it was through security, in the front door, and straight over to the pit stairs to wait about 45 minutes for the first band to hit the stage at 8 PM.

 During the wait Jennifer and I usually talk about our next shows scheduled, festival season, and what we might expect from the bands tonight.
 We also start scoping out spots where we can take more pictures once we’re done in the pit.
 There’s limited options when the crowd is involved but Jennifer and I usually find our way into good spots.
 I also check in with the DreadMusicReview owner to let him know there were no issues with my credentials and getting into the show.